About

 Student Services

-To help support students, Otero Junior College may offer services like:
+To support students and graduates, Otero Junior College may offer student services like:- Distance learning

 - Remedial instructional courses